LeopoldM/LeopoldM.github.io/_pages/about.md

 I am currently an economics PhD student at the University of Paris Dauphine - PSL in Paris, planning to graduate in 2022.

-My research interests include Microeconomic Theory applied to the electricity sector, with a broader interest in Market Design, Mechanism Design , Industrial Organisation, Decision Theory and Regulatory economics.
+My research interests include Microeconomic Theory applied to the electricity sector, with a deep interest lying both in Market Design and Industrial Organisation, with also a broad view on Mechanism Design, Decision Theory, Political Economy and Regulatory economics.

 ------

-I mainly work on the design of capacity markets, so that we have enough investment to produce electricity when needed and at the lowest cost.
+I mainly work on Investment Decisions and on the design of Capacity Markets, so that we have enough investment to produce electricity when needed and at the lowest cost.
 You can find my works here [here](http://leopoldmonjoie.com/publications/)

    <!--more-->